Roxana1981/The-Wedding-Planner/README.md

 **Footer**

 The footer reflects the icons for end users to visit the brand's Facebook, Instagram and Youtube accounts.
 Each of them opening in new browser windows.
+Social media links in the footer can be accessed in each of the website pages.

 ![Footer](assets/readmeimg/footer.jpg)